JingzhouHu/home/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a 5th-year Ph.D. student from the Department of Computer & Information Science & Engineering (CISE) at the University of Florida(https://www.cise.ufl.edu/).
-I am fortunate to be advised by Dr. Kejun Huang(https://www.cise.ufl.edu/~kejun/).
+I'm a 5th-year Ph.D. student from the Department of Computer & Information Science & Engineering (<a href="https://www.cise.ufl.edu/">CISE</a>) at the University of Florida.
+I am very fortunate to be advised by <a href="https://www.cise.ufl.edu/~kejun/">Prof. Kejun Huang</a>.
+Before coming to UF, I finished my undergraduate at Nanjing University.
 I have a broad interest in the general area of Machine Learning, Signal Processing, Optimization, and Statistics.
 See detailed topics include:

-Before coming to UF, I finished my undergraduate at Nanjing University.

 Research Interests
 ---